 Flexible, population-scale sequencing using up to 24 independent, high-capacity flow cells — complete genomic and transcriptomic characterisation of large sample numbers.

 Flexible, high-yield nanopore sequencing for every lab.
 The PromethION 2 devices are designed to be compact and accessible, utilising two PromethION Flow Cells that can generate hundreds of gigabases of data each.

 From genome assembly to gene expression, run multiple experiments on-demand using five independent MinION or Flongle Flow Cells.

 Access the benefits of nanopore technology from just $1,000 — suitable for whole-genome sequencing of microbial and other small genomes.

 Adapting MinION and GridION for smaller, routine tests and analyses.
 Suitable for analysis of microbial cultures, low plex targeted sequencing, RNA isoform analysis, and quality control applications.

 Analysis techniques for whole-genome sequencing

 A wide range of pipelines and tools are available for the analysis of nanopore whole-genome sequencing data, enabling accurate analysis of large and small variants, plus the generation of highly contiguous genome assemblies.
-Best practice analysis pipelines for small genome assembly and human variant calling, amongst many others, are available in EPI2ME Labs.
+Best practice EPI2ME analysis pipelines are available for small genome assembly and human variant calling, amongst many others.